 Gardening Tasks & Tidbits: • Overgrown perennials should be divided and replanted now so they can establish well before the colder weather arrives. • Continue to keep your poinsettias, Christmas cactus and Kalanchoe in night time darkness so they may set their blooms. • Mow lawns less frequently now: St. Augustine Grass- 3”-4”, Zoysia- 2”-2.5”, […]

 Annuals: Planting can continue throughout the fall and winter.
-Cool season annuals are arriving daily at the Garden Center- such as petunias, dianthus, calibrachoa, Marigolds, and Gazania.
+Cool season annuals are starting to arrive at the Garden Center- such as Petunias, Dianthus, Marigolds, and Snapdragons.
 Look for Pansies and Violas later in the month.
 Dead head flowers to encourage new blooms.
 The new Proven Winner Supertunia is an outstanding performer.
-Spreading to 3’ […]
+Spreading to 3’ with tons and tons of […]

 Plant of the Month: Camellia’s Known for their elegance, Camellia’s are truly magnificent when planted in the right location.
 There are basically two types of camellias: Sasanquas, which bloom in the Fall, and Japonicas, which bloom in late Winter through early Spring.
 Sasanquas produce smaller but more flowers than Japonicas.
 Japonicas have larger leaves and […]